Best Christmas Events in Colorado 2023

 City and County of Denver Buildings- near Civic Center Park at Colfax and Bannock

 Take the kids for the ultimate Christmas light experience in Denver.
-On November 22, the mayor will switch on the lights around 5:15.
-The switch will be flipped on the 22nd, and then each day after at 5:45 and 6:45 will be a light and music show (except Mondays).
+On November 27, the mayor will switch on the lights around 5:15, though the whole event starts at 4:30.
+The switch will be flipped on the 27th, and then each day after at 5:45 and 6:45 will be a light and music show (except Mondays).
 Otherwise, lights will be static to enjoy.

 Other Light Displays in Denver, Colorado

 Have a different kind of experience at the Denver Zoo with Zoo Lights.
 Bring the kids to see over a million lights over 80 acres.
-Get tickets here, for $18-$28 (discounts for zoo members) and do it early!
-It opens December 2.
+Get tickets here, (discounts for zoo members) and do it early!

 The Trail of Light at Chatfield location of the Botanic Gardens